 Gurian also wrote a one hour NBC after school special called “De La Salle” based on a real school in New York City for gifted children who come from disadvantaged neighborhoods.

-He also wrote and directed a play dedicated to the legendary Chuck Zito, star of HBO’s hit show “OZ”, entitled “A Punch In The Face” which examined the question of whether man is inherently violent.
+He also wrote and directed a play dedicated to action star Chuck Zito, star of HBO’s hit prison show “OZ”, entitled “A Punch In The Face” which examined the question of whether man is inherently violent.

 Jeffrey also produces comedy events like the blacktie event for 400 people that he produced in honor of Susie Essman, and a special charity event starring Kevin Hart which was a benefit for Haiti.
 He co-produced a sold out 3,000 seat comedy concert at Westbury Theatre on Long Island.
 The featured performer was Tony Rock, and Wil Sylvince was the MC.

-He recently saw his second book come out from Skyhorse Publishing on the 35 year history of the legendary NYC comedy club The Comic Strip, written with owner/founder Richie Tienken, that includes interviews he did with all the big stars who came out of that club, including Jerry Seinfeld, Chris Rock, Billy Crystal, Colin Quinn, Ray Romano, Susie Essman, Lisa Lampanelli, Jim Gaffigan and many more!
+He’s written six books.
+Make “Em Laugh and Laughing Legends from Skyhorse Publishing were both about the 40 plus year history of the legendary NYC comedy club The Comic Strip, written with owner/founder Richie Tienken, that includes interviews he did with all the big stars who came out of that club, including Jerry Seinfeld, Chris Rock, Billy Crystal, Colin Quinn, Ray Romano, Susie Essman, Lisa Lampanelli, Jim Gaffigan and many more!
 With a special introduction by Chris Rock.

 He also co-produced and appears in a documentary film called “The Business of Comedy” made with Exec.
 Producers Gary Licker and Scott Sobel of Scott Entertainment, featuring such comedy notables as Robert Klein, Susie Essman, George Wallace, Budd Friedman, Rick Newman, Richie Tienken and many more!

 He recently shot a scene in a new John Gallagher film called “Act, Naturally also playing himself, as well as a scene for HBO’s “Crashing” at the request of director Judd Apatow.

-No longer in general practice, Gurian has maintained his connection to dentistry as an Assistant Clinical Professor in the Oral Medicine/Oro-Facial Pain Department at N.Y.U.
+Gurian was a Cosmetic Dentist for many years and then went on to become an Assistant Clinical Professor in the Oral Medicine/Oro-Facial Pain Department at N.Y.U.
 College Of Dentistry.

 Having been involved for many years in the esoteric art of “Healing through Touch”, Gurian uses a technique he developed which he calls “STAR” Therapy, explained fully on the Spirituality and Healing page of this website.